Skip to content

 kubectl delete job pi-calculation

 Pause and predict: A Job has restartPolicy: Never and backoffLimit: 4.
 The container fails on every attempt.
-How many pods will you see in kubectl get pods after the Job gives up?
-Now consider the same scenario with restartPolicy: OnFailure — how many pods would you see?
+Before reading further, what do you expect to see in kubectl get pods after the Job gives up, and how would that differ from restartPolicy: OnFailure?

 spec: